What is new

 And whereas you saw the iron mixed with miry clay, they shall mingle themselves by the seed of men; but they shall not cleave one to another, even as iron does not mingle with clay. --- Daniel 2:43

 The vision ends with the allegory of the stone that smashed the colossus, starting by smashing the feet first and then all the rest of the figure would collapse and break.
-We will come back to this particular vision in the chapter about the end of days.
+We will come back to this particular vision in the chapter about the end of days because it refers to the final kingdom when the Messiah will be sent by God.

 This vision is comparable to the Covenant between the Pieces with Abraham in 2028 AM (1732 BCE):